Manual Lymphatic Drainage is the ideal pre- and post-operative treatment for those undergoing plastic surgery, including:

 Post-op MLD treatments are offered in 60-minute and 90-minute intervals.
 Clients should strongly consider scheduling 6-10 visits with us following surgery, as often as two to three times per week.

-Our MLD Clinician
+Our MLD Team Leader

 In the late 1990s, she trained for a year at the Dr. Vodder School of Argentina, in a course supervised by Virginia Cool of France, one of the earliest and longest practitioners of MLD and a student of MLD pioneer and “inventor” Emil Vodder.
 Isabel perfected her skills with follow-up courses with Cool, as well as with international experts Dr. Didier Tomson of the Foldi Clinic of Germany, Dr. Alberto Leduc of Belgium, Prof. Jean Michel Salétes of France, and Dr. Enrique Castells Garcia of Barcelona.
 More recently, Isabel has completed intensive Manual Lymphatic Drainage courses in the US as well.
 In 2005 and 2006, she studied with Linda (Koby) Blanchfield, RMT, CLT-LANA and received certificates from the Dr. Vodder School International, for MLD for the Neck and Face.